monimaj89/Project3-Savor-Pages/README.md

 ## Table content

 ## Project Overwiev
-Savor Pages is a recipe sharing and management Application built using Python, Flask+SQLAlchemy, Materialize, Jinja2 and Java Script jQuery.
+Savor Pages is a recipe sharing and management application built using Python, Flask+SQLAlchemy, Materialize, Jinja2 and Java Script jQuery.
 It uses Cloudinary API to manage user-uploaded images.

 User Authentication is handled using relational database (PostgreSQL using Flask+SQLAlchemy).
 Standard CRUD data manipulation is handled using a relational database with Flask.